masyl/isomaton/doc/roadmap.md

 - Bug: Flowers, weeds and other blocks appear over water
 - Bug: Actors can spawn over solid blocks
-- Bug: z-index clculation and ordering doesnt account for some cases during animation
+- Bug: z-index calculation and ordering doesnt account for some cases during animation
+- bug: Isograph doesnt always work on safari iOS... requires reload
 - Debt: block type should have their own class for their properties, not be read from property file

 ## Housekeeping and Architecture